harbortype/glyphs-scripts/README.md

 - **Open All Nodes:** Opens all nodes for the selected paths (or all paths if none are selected).
 - **Open Selected Nodes:** Opens the selected nodes.
 - **Rename Glyphs and Update Features:** Renames glyphs and updates all classes and features.
 Will match either the entire glyph name or the dot suffix.
 Needs Vanilla.
+- **Reorder Axes:** Reorder axes and their values in masters, instances and special layers.
+Needs Vanilla.
 - **SVG Export and SVG Import:** Generates SVGs from inside Glyphs and reimports them for creating SVG color fonts.
 More information below.
 Needs Vanilla and Drawbot.

 ### SVG Export.py